-Another good idea is to hold a meeting and invite residents who might have questions or doubts about getting involved in the process.
-A meeting allows them to ask questions and get more information before signing up, and is also a good way of getting more leaseholders interested in joining the process.
+Another good idea is to hold a residents meeting and invite residents who might have questions or doubts about getting involved in the process.
+A meeting allows them to ask questions and get more information before signing up and is also a good way of getting more leaseholders interested in joining the process.
+We may be able to help with this and provide information packs.

-Residents and Leaseholders - the Difference
+Residents and Leaseholders - the difference

-Inviting everyone living in the block might not help you in finding out who the leaseholders are.
-Many flats are owned as investments by buy to let landlords who rent them out.
+Inviting everyone living in the block might not help you in finding out who the leaseholders are, many flats are owned as investments by buy to let landlords who rent them out.
 It's the person who is the legal owner of the property, not necessarily the person who lives in it, who needs to be involved in an enfranchisement.
+You could try speaking to your Management Agent.